This healthy strawberry banana smoothie recipe is made with delicious and nutritious ingredients.

 This recipe uses almond butter, but peanut butter and cashew butter will work well.

-Almond, peanut, and cashew butters not only give your drink a slightly nutty taste, but they also provide fats which can help with satiety.
+Almond, peanut, and cashew butters not only give your drink a slightly nutty taste, but they also provide fats that can help with satiety.

 If you have a nut allergy, try sunflower seed butter instead.